JavierBonet/design_patterns/creational/factory_method/README.md

 # Factory method

 ## Purpose
-The factory method pattern allows decloupling concrete product creation from the client code by using a creation class that holds the responsibility of creating the corresponding concrete product instance needed by the client code.
+The factory method pattern allows decoupling concrete product creation from the client code by using a creation class that holds the responsibility of creating the corresponding concrete product instance needed by the client code.

 ## Structure
 This pattern is structured as follows: